awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-assume.md

    ```
    Start-SSMAutomationExecution `
-       -DocumentName DocumentName `
+       -DocumentName RunbookName `
        -Parameter @{
-       "ParametersRequiredByDocument"="ParameterValues";
+       "ParametersRequiredByRunbook"="ParameterValues";
        "AutomationAssumeRole"="arn:aws:iam::123456789012:role/AmazonSSMAutomationRole"}
    ```

 ------

-   Here is an example using the document `AWS-RestartEC2Instance` to restart the specified EC2 instance using the IAM service role `AmazonSSMAutomationRole`\.
+   Here is an example using the runbook `AWS-RestartEC2Instance` to restart the specified EC2 instance using the IAM service role `AmazonSSMAutomationRole`\.

 ------
 #### [ Linux ]